yoratoni/nfts-generator/README.md

 As we wanted our NFTs to show the whole body of every character, some of our NFTs had more than 11 layers so we definitely needed to create our own generator.

-I decided to separate the program into two parts:
+I decided to separate the program into multiple parts:
 - The first part concerns the generated list of random paths (Random generation exception handling, etc..).
 - The second part to merge the images of the list together and saves the final NFT.
+- The third part concerns the preparation for OpenSea, mixing the NFTs/metadata, adding the IPFS, etc..

 Why ? <br />
 Because it is a lot more performant to detect exceptions & potential duplicates by checking the paths list